 There is no difference between a view and a base table for a Hibernate mapping.
 This is transparent at the database level, although some DBMS do not support views properly, especially with updates.
 Sometimes you want to use a view, but you cannot create one in the database (i.e. with a legacy schema).
-In this case, you can map an immutable and read-only entity to a given SQL subselect expression:
+In this case, you can map an immutable and read-only entity to a given SQL subselect expression using @org.hibernate.annotations.Subselect: